thomasebsmith/arm-emulator/README.md

 This project also includes an ARM disassembler; however, the disassembler is not the primary focus of this project.

+Since this is an emulator and not a compiler (JIT or otherwise), this project is not particularly fast.

 ## Build Prerequisites
  - GNU Make
  - `g++` or an equivalent (e.g. Clang) that supports C++17 and the `-MMD` flag